visheshshukla/Burger-Builder/README.md

 **React Based Website where Users can order Burgers with by selecting ingredients.**

-**Users can also SignUp and Login to Make New Orders and View thier Previous Orders.**
+**Users can SignUp and Login to Make New Orders and View thier Previous Orders.**

 **Website Automatically Switches to Mobile View when Viewed On Mobile Devices.**